 To find the best organic baby formulas of 2018, we interviewed over a dozen moms who use organic formula exclusively and on a daily basis.
 We also scoured the internet for reviews and testimonials and did all the dirty work for you in terms of researching ingredient lists, taste-testing, and finding the best options for the best prices.
-If you're looking for organic baby foods instead, see our reviews here.
+If you're looking for organic foods, check out our reviews of organic baby foods and purees.
 Below we list the top 5 organic baby formulas we found, followed by our in-depth reviews of about 10 different options.